Azure/azure-resource-provider-sdk/docs/concepts.md

 * There are two Subscriptions, _Subscription A_ and _Subscription B_.
 * Subscription A has two resources, named _Resource 1_ and _Resource 2_.
-* Subscription A has one resource, named _Resource 1_.
+* Subscription B has one resource, named _Resource 1_.

 ![resources](https://raw.github.com/WindowsAzure/azure-resource-provider-sdk/master/docs/images/arch-resources.png)